Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 \

 In the next paragraphs we describe some of the main ideas of the proof of algorithmic resolution in characteristic zero, paying special attention to the part of the argument that fails in positive characteristic.
-After this exposition, we explain the conclusions drawn by this paper.
+After this exposition, we explain the results obtained in this paper.

 \